 Both of these finishes can be beautiful and elegant in their own right and deserve due consideration.
 However, the growing trend of using leathered granite for all your countertop needs cannot be ignored.
-Combining both a tactile and textural appeal, with a natural beauty that cannot be ignored, leathered granite countertops are the hot new fashion in town.
+Combining both a tactile and textural appeal and with a natural beauty that cannot be ignored, leathered granite countertops are the hot new fashion in town.

 Granite can have some wonderful natural texture to it that will be lost in the overzealous sandblasting of traditional finishes.
 To the touch, a leathered finish will feel like a living, breathing entity.
 Suffused with history and eons of mineral memory, granite’s true texture will fascinate and thrill your guests while looking incredible as well.

-Whether your dream granite countertop is colored true black, kashmir or green ocean, leathering will make it pop.
+Whether your dream granite countertop is absolute black, kashmir or green ocean, leathering will make it pop.
 Where honing has a tendency to dull the natural hue of a stone and polishing misconstrues sheen for shade, leathering allows the color of your stone to become the true star of the kitchen, bath, or outdoor area.

-Fingerprints and water spots too, are lost on the hardy surface of leathered granite—a huge bonus for any homeowner that hates wiping down their countertops after even mild use.
+Fingerprints and water spots too, are lost on the hardy surface of leathered granite—a huge bonus for any homeowner that hates wiping off smudges from their countertops after even mild use.
 The biggest and most often overlooked factor, bacterial resistance, is much higher than it would be for a honed or polished countertop.
 This is once again due to the tighter pores of the stone, achieved through keeping intact the natural contour and solidity of the granite.

 Though leathered granite tops have a lot of pros, there are some cons to this particular finish.
 The fact is that stone countertops, no matter what finish or type, will require some maintenance and have downsides.
 The care and maintenance of leathered granite will be outlined further down in this article, but here are the cons to using this type of finish and how best to mitigate the potential to damage your expensive and classy countertops.

-1. Easier to Scratch: The fact of the matter is all the grooves and imperfections that make leathering such a cool and unique style of finish have the often-unforeseen potential to be chipped and cracked if they are accidentally met with a sharp or hard item.
+Easier to Scratch: The fact of the matter is all the grooves and imperfections that make leathering such a cool and unique style of finish have the often-unforeseen potential to be chipped and cracked if they are accidentally met with a sharp or hard item.
 This can damage your leathered granite and make for a chalky, stone dusted surface.

 The best way to mitigate this is to make sure your supplier and installer seal your granite surface with a powerful sealant.
 The natural contours and grooves of your leathered granite are the reason you chose this finish in the first place and it is a terrible thing to see those beautiful features become a hindrance.
 If your leathered granite is showing signs of wear and tear, consult with a professional as soon as possible.

-2. Difficult to Clean: Due to its uneven nature, leathered granite can be more difficult to wipe clean than its honed or polished cousins.
+Trickier to Clean: Due to its uneven nature, leathered granite can be more difficult to wipe clean than its honed or polished cousins.
 Crumbs can find their way into its cracks and liquids can pool in its grooves.
 The truth of the matter is that this will always come down to the exact texture you have chosen for your leathered granite.
 Rougher examples will retain more waste, while smoother ones will be easier to clean.

 Maintaining and caring for your leathered granite is thankfully a little less complicated than it would be for polished or honed stone.
-The fact is that the ability to hide smudges and stains goes a long way towards keeping your leathered granite looking great where its honed and polished cousins would seem shabby.
+The fact is that the ability of a leathered finish to hide smudges and stains goes a long way towards keeping your leathered granite looking great where its honed and polished cousins would seem shabby.
 Watermarks will be a thing of the past on your new and improved countertops.
 This puts leathered granite in a whole different tier than polished granite.

-Not sealing your countertop is risky and can lead to some troubling results, but you will not have to live with the semi-glossy sheen or potential imperfections that many sealants can supply.
+Not sealing your countertop is risky and can lead to some troubling results, but you will not have to live with the semi-glossy sheen or potential imperfections that many sealants and enhancers can supply.
 Due to the tightened pores that are a result of the leathering process, leathered granite will have a natural anti-bacterial defense as well as the aforementioned stain and smudge resistance.
 This can make sealing your granite an unnecessary expense but may also leave it open to needing replacing should the worst of the worst happen.

-Wine stains and errant permanent markers are the worst enemies of an unsealed countertop and should be avoided if at all possible.
+Wine stains and errant permanent markers are the worst enemies of an unsealed kitchen countertop and should be avoided if at all possible.
 At the end of the day, the decision to seal or not to seal is entirely yours, but it is essential to recall that a sealed leathered granite countertop is nearly impossible to stain and will last you for years.

 The leathered granite countertop is swiftly becoming the new standard in designer homes everywhere.
 The utility and beauty of this finish has the power to leave even the most critical cook happy to never leave their kitchens.
 Leathered granite’s unique texture—that all important and often overlooked feature—is going to be the deciding factor in any person’s mind when deciding whether or not to pull the proverbial trigger.